jam5991/solyx_mvp/README.md

 ### Workstream Prioritization:
 1. **(HIGH) Cluster Management & Orchestration (CMO)** – 🏆 **Top Priority**
    - **Why?** The backbone of workload execution.
-If workloads can’t be placed & executed properly, the system fails.
+If workloads can't be placed & executed properly, the system fails.

 2. **(MEDIUM-HIGH) Latency-Aware Workload Scheduling**
    - **Why?** AI models need **low-latency execution**, but this depends on having an established **CMO**.